-Stay Cool with these Summer Activities in Shanghai
+Stay Cool with these Summer

 Summertime in Shanghai can be a brutal, shower-twice-a-day kind of experience, but if you're getting cabin fever from lurking by the AC at home, there's no shortage of alternative ways for staying cool around town.
 From pools to urban "beaches" and more, we recommend venturing out beyond your usual mall, cafe, or restaurant haunts to these chill (albeit hidden) spots to spend a sticky afternoon!

 The average Starbucks might come a dime a dozen, but this much-hyped coffee wonderland is a worthy stop for its air-conditioning, tasting rooms, artisan bakery, and shop.
 As part of your "journey of coffee," baristas at the pairing bar will help you find dishes to complement your ice-cold coffee.
 Not a caffeine person?
 This roastery, currently the largest in the world, offers craft beer and wine as well.
 Sit back, relax, and watch fresh coffee beans teleport, Jetsons-style, from gleaming copper pipes straight to the coffee bar.

 Address: 789 Nanjing West Road, near Shimen Yi Road

 Metro: Nanjing West Road (Lines 2/12)

 MVP Events is no stranger to hosting some of the hippest happenings around town, like Chinese New Year bashes at Bar Rouge to Model Nights at M1NT.
 This summer, they're slinging cocktails and good times while live DJs spin tunes at the Pudong Shangri-La every Sunday until 24 September.
 Take a spin around the new poolside iKandy UltraLounge too, where the rattan decor and refreshing cocktails will transport you straight to the sands of Palm Beach.